rvcanew

 CALL FOR PROPOSALS

-Students, researchers and professionals interested to participate in this program are encouraged to submit an extended abstract about their project.
-To know more details about the program, download the enSURE brochure.
+Students, researchers and professionals interested in participating in this programme are encouraged to submit an extended abstract of their project.
+For more details about the programme, please download the enSURE brochure.

-• The mentorship programme will aid in refining the focus both in terms of the topic/theme in question as well as the participants’ area of inquiry with an overall intent of enhancing research acumen.
+• The mentorship programme will aid in refining their focus (both in terms of topic or theme) and their specific area of inquiry, with the overall aim of enhancing research acumen.

-• UG and PG students in the identified disciplines (B.Arch, B.Plan, M.Arch and M.Plan and allied urban studies)
+• UG and PG students from identified disciplines (B.Arch, B.Plan, M.Arch, M.Plan and Allied Urban Studies

 • Professionals in urban development and design sector

-15 projects based on the abstracts submitted will be selected for mentorship.
-The registration fees are to be paid after selection of the project for the mentorship program.
+15 projects based on the abstracts submitted will be selected for the mentorship.
+The registration fees are to be paid after selection of the project for the programme.
 The participation details are as follows:

 SCHEDULE